Kevin-Umali/NovelReader/README.md

 </p>

 ## Features
-I'm still working on needed features such as favorite, recent/history, download etc
+I'm still working on check updates for your favorite novel, setting, track your progress, more resources and etc.

  - Search with ordery by filter
  - Displaying novel information
  - Changing font size and font
  - Text alignment
  - Text-to-speech
+ - Download to PDF
+ - Add to favorites
+ - History/Recent novels

  ## Built With